 - Step 1 - Be Aware and pay attention.

-The first and more important step to combatting and preventing bullying is being aware that it's a problem and paying attention to warning signs.
+The first and more important step to combating and preventing bullying is being aware that it's a problem and paying attention to warning signs.
 Parents and teachers must know the warning signs and proactively look for them.
-The most common warning signs that bullying is occuring and may be a problem include unexplained physical injuries such as cuts, scrapes or bruises, a change in eating habits, anxiety and fear of attending school, avoidance of social situations, and becoming withdrawn, distant or isolated.
+The most common warning signs that bullying is occurring and may be a problem include unexplained physical injuries such as cuts, scrapes or bruises, a change in eating habits, anxiety and fear of attending school, avoidance of social situations, and becoming withdrawn, distant or isolated.
 However, many students who are being bullied try to hide the fact that it's occuring.
 For this reason, parents and teachers must engage students on daily basis, encourage open conversation, and pay close attention.

 - Step 2 - Recognize it is a problem and don't ignore it.